 - WYSIWUG editors (AceEditor, CodeMirrorEditor, CKEditor, tinymceEditor) are not supported.

-- Web pages with iframes with different domains are not supported.
+- Web pages with iframes and different domains are not supported.

 - If the web pages open new browser window and the content has Co-browsing, this new window replaces the content in the agent side.

 Firefox (latest version)

 Safari (Mac only: version 7.0 and above)

 Internet Explorer 11 (Co-browsing is not supported on IE 11 in compatibility mode)

 By setting up a Co-browsing mode, administrators can control the extent to which agents can assist customers remotely.
 Co-browsing can be enabled in one of the following modes via code snippet.
 If you do not provide a mode in the code snippet, full-control is the default mode:

 - full-control (default): In this mode, agents have full control of the customer's browser session, including synchronized navigation and the ability to highlight and co-fill a form on the web page.
 The agent's cursor movements and mouse clicks are in sync with the customer, and vice versa.
 This is the default mode.
 If you do not provide a mode in the code snippet, full-control is the default mode.